Akanshu-stark/TextUtils/README.md

 # Getting Started with Create React App

-This is the project link : [TextUtils](https://sensational-belekoy-787c8d.netlify.app/).
+This is the project link : [Click to open app](https://sensational-belekoy-787c8d.netlify.app/).

-#This project is helps user to manipulate the text.
+# This project is helps user to manipulate the text
 It has various features :
 It can be used in light as well as in dark mode.
 It can be used to change the case of the text.